florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 The [above section](#brute-force-leaking) describes how the stack canary of a fictional vulnerable server that is based on forking in order to handle requests can be leaked.

 An interesting approach is then to extend this idea in order to not only gather information about the address space of the executable in order to bypass the restrictions imposed by ASLR.

+The following attacks are all targeting the `echoserver` executable already mentioned in the [previous section](#brute-force-leaking).

+### Leaking saved frame pointer and return instruction pointer / return address

 The idea based on the following stack layout (each row corresponds to 8 bytes):

 ```